7x11x13/selenium-wire-2/README.rst

 To use HTTP Basic Auth with your proxy, specify the username and password in the URL:

 .. code:: python
-    from seleniumwire import ProxyConfig, SeleniumWireOptions
+    from seleniumwire2 import ProxyConfig, SeleniumWireOptions
     options = SeleniumWireOptions(
         upstream_proxy=ProxyConfig(
             https="https://user:pass@192.168.10.100:8888"